CCDF is a federal program that assists low-income families in obtaining child care so that they can work or attend school.

 |Size of Family||Pre-Tax Monthly

-On My Way Pre-K awards grants to low income families so they can have access to high-quality pre-K programs.
-Families who receive a grant may use the grant for any approved On My Way Pre-K Program.
+On My Way Pre-K awards grants to 4-year-olds from low-income families so that they may have access to a high-quality pre-K program the year before they begin kindergarten.
+Families who receive a grant may use the grant at any approved On My Way Pre-K program.

-On My Way Pre-K applications are for grants to eligible children who are 4 years old but not yet 5 years old on August 1, 2017, and will be attending kindergarten in the 2018-19 school year.
-These grants will be good for pre-k programs starting in August 2017.
+March 1, 2018: On My Way Pre-K applications are now available for grants to eligible children who will be 4-years old, but not yet 5-years old on August 1, 2018, and will be attending kindergarten in the 2019-20 school year.
+These grants will be good for pre-K programs starting in August 2018.
+Grants will be awarded until all available slots have been filled - families are encouraged to apply early!

 Approved On My Way Pre-K programs may be located in a public or private school, licensed child care center, licensed home or registered ministry as long as that program meets the quality requirements and is a registered On My Way Pre-K provider.
 Families may choose from full or part-day programs, as well as from programs that end with the school year or continue through the summer.